Lady of Elche

-The Lady of Elche (Dama de Elche, Valencian: Dama d'Elx) is a limestone bust that was discovered in 1897, at La Alcudia, an archaeological site on a private estate two kilometers south of Elche, Spain.
+The Lady of Elche (Dama de Elche, Valencian: Dama d'Elx) is a limestone bust that was discovered in 1897 in La Alcudia, an archaeological site on a private estate two kilometers south of Elche, Spain.
 It is now exhibited in the National Archaeological Museum of Spain in Madrid.

 It is generally known as an Iberian artifact from the 4th century BC, although the artisanship suggests strong Hellenistic influences.
 According to The Encyclopedia of Religion, the Lady of Elche is believed to have a direct association with Tanit, the goddess of Carthage, who was worshiped by the Punic-Iberians.

 Sculpture

 The bust, originally colored, represents a woman wearing an elaborate headdress and large wheel-like coils (known as rodetes) on each side of the face.
 The opening in the rear of the sculpture indicates it may have been used as a funerary urn.

 Other artifacts associated with Iberian culture are the Lady of Guardamar—which has similar wheel-like rodetes and necklaces—and the Lady of Baza.
 While the Lady of Elche is a bust, there are indications that it was part of a seated statue, similar to the Lady of Baza (with which it shares similar necklace pendants) or a standing one like the Gran Dama Oferente from Cerro de los Santos (Montealegre del Castillo, Albacete).

 These three figures and the Bicha of Balazote are exhibited in the same Iberian art hall in the National Archaeological Museum of Spain in Madrid.

 In 2023, two female stone busts were discovered at the Turuñuelo archeological site in Guareña, Spain, that are somewhat similar to the Lady of Elche, but are about a century earlier, dating to the 5th century BC.
 They were found in the context of the Tartessos culture.
 The busts feature details of jewelry and hairstyles, and are thought to be the first facial representations of Tartessian goddesses.